 Residential inspections are conducted after permits are issued for a construction project.
 This includes work being done on a single family home, one- and-two-family dwelling unit, or a townhome.
 Having work inspected lets everyone know that the work has been done safely and correctly.

 - When a final trade inspection is scheduled, any open inspection for that permit number will automatically be scheduled for the same date.

 - Inspections scheduled out of sequence may result in the inspection being rejected with a reinspection fee charged.

 - Before scheduling an insulation inspection, all other rough-in trade inspections must be approved.
 The insulation inspection will always be the last inspection scheduled after all other trade rough-ins have been approved.

-To better manage your permits and inspections, please use the Online Development Center.
+To better manage your permits and inspections, please use the Permit and Development Portal.

 Order of Inspections

 Many projects require inspections to performed in a particular order.
 For example, prior to scheduling a framing inspection on your home, all trade and rough-in inspections must be approved.